, published 1880 in two parts named in full Heidi's Years of Learning and Travelnote

 - Cute Kitten: Heidi and Klara like them and probably Sebastian too.
 Fraulein Rottenmeier, on the other hand, can't stand them.

-- Fish out of Water: Heidi becomes this when she is forced to move to Frankfurt and become Klara's playmate.
+- Fish out of Water: Heidi when she is forced to move to Frankfurt and become Klara's playmate.

 - Food Porn: Admit it.
 You want the cheese toast.